Dmitriy837/DKPopupMenu/README.md

 # DKPopupMenu

 A fast and simple way to add Android-like looking popup menu anywhere in a project with API similar to UIAlertController, but simpler :)
+It is now possible to set custom background view to customize color and handle gestures.

 ![](Demo/simple.jpg)